Tenaliraman (film): Support for the film

-Director and political activist Seeman and director V. Gowthaman supported the film, terming the allegations as systematic attacks to prevent the film's release.
+Director and political activist Seeman and directors Bharathiraja and V. Gowthaman supported the film, the latter terming the allegations as systematic attacks to prevent the film's release.

 Reception

 Critical reception

 Hindustan Times gave 2/5 and wrote, "Vadivelu does make an effort to look and sound different in the two roles, varying his body language – to appear dignified as the king and comical as the jester" and concluded that, "Tenaliraman is meant for Vadivelu fans and is a good movie for the summer."
 S. Saraswathi of Rediff gave 2/5 and wrote, "Performance wise, there is little scope for anyone other than Vadivelu.
 Though the film is set in the 15th century, the issues dealt with are quite contemporary such as foreign direct investment, rampant corruption and bribe-giving and receiving.
 Director Yuvaraj has tried to present a socially relevant issue in a humorous manner."
 Sify wrote, "On the whole, Tenaliraman is a perfect family outing this summer, as some laughs are guaranteed.
 Watch it for Vadivelu!".
 The Deccan Chronicle gave 3/5 stars and wrote, "Clearly the film rests entirely on Vadivelu's shoulders.
 He delivers a noteworthy performance both as the king and as Tenali, but it is the character of Maamannar that draws the most laughs from the audience."
-Oneindia Entertainment gave 3/5 stars, stating, "Tenaliraman is a complete family entertainer.
-It is a paisa-vasool film.".
 The Times of India gave 2.5/5 stars and wrote, "Tenaliraman is amusing, especially if you like loud comedy."
 The New Indian Express wrote, "Vadivelu uses suitable body language and expressions to demarcate the two roles – of a simpleton king, unaware of the real state of his people and of the scheming by his ministers; and of the witty shrewd Tenali who brings the king to his senses.
 What makes the film watchable is Vadivelu's screen presence."
 Baradwaj Rangan of The Hindu wrote, "Vadivelu's timing is intact.
 He has a terrific scene where he spouts gibberish, unable to put together words to describe his plight."
 Siddarth Srinivas of Cinemalead gave 2.5/5 stars and wrote, "Copacetic period comedy highlighted by Vadivelu's performance."
 Indiaglitz gave 2.5/5 stars and concluded, "Tenaliraman is an enjoyable light-hearted entertainer."
 Behindwoods gave 2.5/5 stars and wrote, "In all, Tenaliraman, as a standalone film, may find patrons in family audiences and children and may come across as a welcome break for this summer vacation."
 Moviecrow gave 2.75/5 and concluded, "Tenaliraman is mounted on a political platform and successfully gets away without setting off land mines.
 However, Tenaliraman looks like a poor cousin of Imsai Arasan and lacks some genuinely interesting moments and necessary sting that is quintessential to political satires.
 Nevertheless, Tenaliraman is watchable only for Vadivelu!".